 I have 3 more school visits here on Monday and Tuesday.
 Next year's Guam Bowl will almost certainly have 20+ teams.
 That's enough to pay for the flight out here, and there was interest from Guam teams in coming to DC for Nationals.
 This, like all NHBB "exotics" was not a boondoggle, but an investment in the growth of NHBB and quizbowl in the Western Pacific.
 At lunch, I had an audience of about 80 for my clinic, where I discussed ACE camps, the Torrey Pines Database, my resources guide, and our partnership with the History Channel for the Middle School Bee.
 We hope to make Guam an official region next year.

 Next stop: Hawaii for next Saturday's Hawaii History Bee and Bowl at Iolani School in Honolulu.
 Now back to that sunset and margarita...

 Ridgewood (NJ) '99, Princeton '03

-Founder and Director: International History Bee and Bowl, National History Bee and Bowl (High School Division), International History Olympiad, United States Geography Olympiad, National Sports and Entertainment History Bee, US History Bee, US Academic Bee and Bowl, National Humanities Bee, National Science Bee, International Academic Bowl.
+Founder and Director: International History Bee and Bowl, National History Bee and Bowl (High School Division), International History Olympiad, United States Geography Olympiad, US History Bee, US Academic Bee and Bowl, National Humanities Bee, National Science Bee, International Academic Bowl.